 Purchase requests and items on-order or in-process requested by patrons are linked in the catalog system to the names of users so that they can notified when the items are ready to circulate.
 Such information is deemed confidential reader information and is not shared outside the Library.
 As noted above, collection development staff may also receive copies of Interlibrary Loan requests.
 Such information is used purely for internal operational purposes and is not shared outside the library.

 Some library services require you to provide personal information.
 If you are asked to provide, and do provide, personal information, the Library will explain why we ask for the information and will use such information for those specific and limited purposes.
 Information from other sources is not combined with that information.
 The Library will not sell, share, or otherwise distribute your personal data to third parties without your consent.

-You may ask questions of library staff by phone, mail, text, email, IM, and in person.
+You may ask questions of library staff by phone, mail, text, email, chat, and in person.
 All such inquiries are treated as confidential.
-Depending on the library unit, paper records with patron identifications may be kept for a few months or indefinitely.
+Depending on the library unit, records with patron identifications may be kept for a few months or indefinitely.
 Reference questions may be posted to the Ask a Librarian blog, but only with the permission of the person asking the questions and only with all personal information removed.